 Section 42 of the Internal Revenue Code requires that the owner elect the applicable percentage for the project.
-The election is made at the time the tax-exempt obligations are issued to fix the percentage for the month in which the building is placed in service or the month in which the tax-exempt obligations are issued.
-If the election is not made at the time the tax exempt obligations are issued, the percentage will be fixed for the month in which the building is placed in service.
-Theowner must be sure to consider the best options for this election and make sure the election is made at the correct time.
+The election is made at the time any tax-exempt volume limited bonds are issued for a project to fix the percentage for the month in which the building is placed in service or the month in which any tax-exempt volume limited bonds are issued.
+If the election is not made at the time any taxexempt volume limited bonds are issued, the percentage will be fixed for the month in which the building is placed in service.
+The owner must be sure to consider the best options for this election and make sure the election is made at the correct time.
 Once made, the election is irrevocable.